 Academic regulations policies and procedures

 From September 2017 all new students enrol on courses leading to awards of this institution and will follow academic regulations, policies and procedures specific to this institution and approved by our Academic Board.
-The key regulations, policies and procedures for 2017-2018 which affect students are available from the Policies for Students webpage, any new policies and procedures are added here as they are approved.
+The key regulations, policies and procedures which affect students are available from the Policies for Students webpage, any new policies and procedures are added to that page as they are approved.